MarkTanui/herocool/README.md

 # CREATING THE Heroku Clone AKA HeroCool

+:raised_hand: Hoping that you're okay.
+If not, DM for a playlist:heart:

 ## Pulumi CLI
 First, make sure you have the **Pulumi CLI** installed.
 The way to install is different depending on your operating system.
 If you have MacsOS and Homebrew, you can use the command `brew install pulumi`.